Bushfire Planning Framework Review 2019 - 2022

 Stage 3

-Amend as required, the policy and regulatory mechanisms that need to respond to the map produced at Stage 2, including State Planning Policy 3.7 Planning in Bushfire Prone Areas and the Guidelines for Planning in Bushfire Prone Areas.
-This is expected to run concurrently with Stage 2, with SPP 3.7 and Guidelines advertised for public consultation in 2022.
+Amend as required, the policy and regulatory mechanisms that respond to the Stage 2 map, including State Planning Policy 3.7 Planning in Bushfire Prone Areas and the Guidelines for Planning in Bushfire Prone Areas.
+This is expected to run concurrently with Stage 2, with the draft SPP 3.7 and Guidelines advertised for public consultation in 2023.

 What does the Bushfire Framework Review 2019 - 2022 mean for me?